simagyari/simagyari.github.io/abm/abm.md

 ## Description

 This model simulates the movements and interactions of sheep with their environment and each other.
 For technical, installation, and running information please see the [README](https://github.com/simagyari/GEOG5990M/blob/main/README.md) file and the [documentation](https://github.com/simagyari/GEOG5990M/blob/main/docs) of the [project reposity](https://github.com/simagyari/GEOG5990M).
+The latter one must be downloaded to serve from localhost.

 The model features sheep grazing an environment by decreasing values of the raster file they are moving on.